AhoyLemon/Slaptraxxx/README.md

-# This is the music of Garbage Day!
+# This is the music of Garbage Day 2020

 Thanks for buying a slap bracelet.
 All the MP3's are located in the Music Files folder.